100 Notable alumni of

 -

-Madan Mohan Malaviya was an Indian scholar, educational reformer and activist notable for his role in the Indian independence movement.
-He was president of the Indian National Congress three times and the founder of Akhil Bharat Hindu Mahasabha.
+Madan Mohan Malaviya was an Indian scholar, educational reformer, and activist notable for his role in the Indian independence movement.
+He was president of the Indian National Congress four times and the founder of Akhil Bharat Hindu Mahasabha.
 He was addressed as Pandit, a title of respect.
+Malaviya is known as the founder of one of the most prestigious university of India named Banaras Hindu University.

 -